European-Unified-ID/EUID-docs/api/v2/guides/_publisher-client-side_COPY_FROM_UID2.md

 The following sections include coding examples for each scenario.

 Once it's configured, the UID2 SDK takes care of the following:
-- Generates an EUID token for the user.
+- Generates a UID2 token for the user.
 - Stores the token in the user's browser.
 - Automatically refreshes the token as required while your site is open in the user's browser.